preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Create a custom Microsoft Team template
 ----------------------------------------
-When you have selected to create a custom template in Omnia 6.10 the following options becomes available:
+When you have selected to create a custom template the following options are available:

 .. image:: teamwork-settings-setup-team-all.png